Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/nodejs_deployment.md

 ---
 # User change
-title: "Deploy Lambda function on AArch64 (ARM64) using NodeJS"
+title: "Deploy Lambda functions on AArch64 (ARM64) using NodeJS"

 weight: 2 # 1 is first, 2 is second, etc.